marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

        ])));
 ```

-I'm calling this a "mixed widget" because it **mixes** accessing the state from inside the UI code.
+I call this a "mixed widget" because it **mixes** accessing the state from inside the UI code.

 To test this mixed widget, we need to use "widget tests" to render the widget,
 then interact with the UI and check that the rendered widget is as expected.